 Explorer Jr™: TRF AM radio receiver (no-solder kit) - black case - GR-150-BK

-The GR-150 Explorer JrTM ships within approximately two weeks of date of order.
+The GR-150 Explorer JrTM usually ships within approximately two weeks of date of order BUT SEE NOTICE ABOVE.
 (If it's urgent, please write to us.
 We really bend over backwards to ship gifts and to help newcomers get started in the joys of kitbuilding.)

 A Radio Kit Whose Time Has Come.

 When Heath started designing & selling do-it-yourself airplane kits shortly after the Great War, the state-of-the-art in radio was the Tuned Radio Frequency (TRF) design.